Your Horoscope This Week: August 10 To 16

 AdvertisementADVERTISEMENT

 Once the moon enters your sign on Tuesday, your energy spikes, giving you the urge to go, go, go.
 Ride that wave midweek, but be mindful not to burn out.
-Thursday through Saturday’s Taurus Moon brings a grounding reset to your sector of money and self-worth.
-The Last Quarter Moon in Taurus on Friday invites you to take inventory: What needs simplification?
+Thursday through Sunday's Taurus Moon brings a grounding reset to your sector of money and self-worth.
+The Last Quarter Moon in Taurus on Saturday invites you to take inventory: What needs simplification?
 What habits or expenses can you release?
 You’ve got big plans, but you can’t carry them all at once.
-This week is about narrowing your focus, re-centering your values, and making your magic sustainable.
+This week is about narrowing your focus, re-centring your values, and making your magic sustainable.

 Taurus Sun & Rising: